Run a Benchmark

 --task=todo-api \

-Useful when iterating on a hooks/score.sh script: re-grade an existing post-run workdir without burning agent cost.
+Useful when iterating on a hooks/invariants.sh script: re-grade an existing post-run workdir without burning agent cost.

 Aggregate Into pass@k